Biology

 Cyanobacterial organelles

 The aforementioned characteristics of cyanobacteria in biology are thanks to their physiological makeup.
-The constituent parts of their physiology are thanks the the following organelles of cyanobacteria:
+The constituent parts of their physiology are thanks to the following organelles of cyanobacteria:

-• Ribosomes: allow the synthesis of proteins are 70S.
+• Ribosomes: allow the synthesis of proteins and are 70S.
+These ribosomes facilitate the translation of genetic information into functional proteins.

 • Cell wall: located between the inner and outer plasma membranes, it is composed of peptidoglycans and provides mechanical protection to the cell.